 Isle Of Man Mountain Course (Isle Of Man)

 It’s highly likely that when people think of race courses, cars will be the first vehicle to come to mind, but there is motorcycle racing as well, which is exactly what the Isle of Man Mountain Course known for.
-As the name would suggest, this isn’t a race track for the faint hearted, and it will challenge you with 200 corners and it's enormous length, a staggering 60.725 km (37.73 mi).
+As the name would suggest, this isn’t a race track for the faint-hearted, and it will challenge you with 200 corners and it's the enormous length, a staggering 60.725 km (37.73 mi).
 The current lap record is at 16 minutes 42.778 seconds at an average speed of 217.99 km/h (135.452 mph) set by Peter Hickman on a BMW S1000RR in 2018.
-Being situated in the mountainous terrain of the Isle of Man, a trip to this race course is as stunning experience that is best experienced during the Isle of Man TT weeks, which are in the end of May and ends in early June each year.
+Being situated in the mountainous terrain of the Isle of Man, a trip to this race course is an as stunning experience that is best experienced during the Isle of Man TT weeks, which are at the end of May and ends in early June each year.
 There is nothing in the world that compares to this track.

-Anyone who is into cars will know about Nürburgring, the measuring stick for all automotive manufactures, so a trip to it will be a real honour for anyone.
+Anyone who is into cars will know about Nürburgring, the measuring stick for all automotive manufacturers, so a trip to it will be a real honour for anyone.
 This track is commonly known to racing fans as the Green Hell, simply because competitors face gruelling turns and elevation changes.
-In total, there is a staggering 154 corners at this German race course, and it stretches out to 21 kilometres in length, so you can imagine the carnage that happens here.
-You don't just have to watch from the side lines here - you can take the opportunity to drive on the Nordschleife yourself, providing you with an unforgettable experience.
+In total, there are a staggering 154 corners at this German race course, and it stretches out to 21 kilometres in length, so you can imagine the carnage that happens here.
+You don't just have to watch from the sidelines where - you can take the opportunity to drive on the Nordschleife yourself, providing you with an unforgettable experience.
 The race record, that is still unbeaten to this day, was set on the Nordschleife in 1983 by Stefan Bellof in a Porsche 956 and he ran the course in a staggering 6 minutes 11.13 seconds.
 A record that most likely never will be beaten.